The SwissRidge Family

 Dogs are my passion.
 I have loved being around them ever since I was a child.
 My mom says I was constantly bringing stray cats and dogs into our house in Poland, and Sherry says I’d fill the house with rescues now, if there was room for them.
 It’s true!
 I can’t stand seeing a homeless, unloved or abandoned animal.
 My greatest joy in life is rehabilitating dogs that others have given up on, and finding new homes for them.

-Over the course of my career, I have trained hundreds of dogs, ranging from Chihuahuas to Pit Bulls.
+Over the course of my career, I have trained dogs, ranging from Chihuahuas to Pit Bulls.
 I am a breeder of the Cane Corso, or Italian Mastiff.
 Corsi are slow to warm up to people—just like me.
 What I love about them is that they are the most loyal dogs I have ever met and would give their life to protect their home and family.
 They are naturally soft with children and can sense danger with incredible intuition.
 They are large, powerful dogs, but make wonderful family pets when properly trained.
 Recently, four of my dogs appeared in the movie, “Pompeii.”

 I get so much satisfaction in rehabilitating dogs like Pit Bulls and mastiffs because when they do get out of hand, they can be very dangerous.
 Yet the results of training are transformative.
 It literally saves lives; people may tolerate a nippy Shih Tsu, but they won’t keep a volatile Pit Bull in the house for long.